shauryr/ACL-anthology-corpus/README.md

 ### TODO:
 1. ~~Link the acl corpus to semantic scholar(S2), sources like S2ORC~~
-2. Extract figures and captions from the ACL corpus using pdffigures.
+2. Extract figures and captions from the ACL corpus using pdffigures - [scientific-figure-captioning](https://github.com/billchen0/scientific-figure-captioning)
 3. Have a release schedule to keep the corpus updated.
 4. ACL citation graph
 5. ~~Enhance metadata with bib file mapping - include authors~~